-Enable filtering based Select this checkbox in order to enable filtering based on the reputation score of on reputation score hosts on the internal network. • To enable host reputation management and to define the hosts affected by the calculation of a reputation score, go to the Application protection > Host reputation n module.
+on reputation score Select this checkbox in order to enable filtering based on the reputation score of hosts on the internal network.
+To enable host reputation management and to define the hosts affected by the calculation of a reputation score, go to the Application protection > Host reputation module.